Further assistance measures approved for businesses and individuals

 On 1 July 2021, a further law will enter into force by which new terms will apply to the standardised consumption tax.
 In future, the standardised consumption tax will create tax incentives for the purpose of privileging CO2-free/low-emission vehicles over vehicles with high CO2 emissions.

-For female sanitary products of all types (e.g. sanitary pads, tampons, menstrual cups), with effect from 1 January 2021 in addition a lower VAT rate of 10 % now applies in place of the previous 20 %.
+For female sanitary products of all types (e.g. sanitary pads, tampons, menstrual cups), with effect from 1 January 2021 in addition a lower VAT rate of 10% will apply, in place of the previous 20%.